Liberal Party of Australia: Menzies era

 In 1951, during the early stages of the Cold War, Menzies spoke of the possibility of a looming third world war.
-The Menzies Government entered Australia's first formal military alliance outside of the British Commonwealth with the signing of the ANZUS Treaty between Australia, New Zealand and the United States in San Francisco in 1951.
+The Menzies government entered Australia's first formal military alliance outside of the British Commonwealth with the signing of the ANZUS Treaty between Australia, New Zealand and the United States in San Francisco in 1951.
 External Affairs Minister Percy Spender had put forward the proposal to work along similar lines to the NATO Alliance.
 The Treaty declared that any attack on one of the three parties in the Pacific area would be viewed as a threat to each, and that the common danger would be met in accordance with each nation's constitutional processes.
-In 1954, the Menzies Government signed the South East Asia Collective Defence Treaty (SEATO) as a South East Asian counterpart to NATO.
+In 1954, the Menzies government signed the South East Asia Collective Defence Treaty (SEATO) as a South East Asian counterpart to NATO.
 That same year, Soviet diplomat Vladimir Petrov and his wife defected from the Soviet embassy in Canberra, revealing evidence of Russian spying activities; Menzies called a Royal Commission to investigate.

 In 1956, a committee headed by Sir Keith Murray was established to inquire into the financial plight of Australia's universities, and Menzies injected funds into the sector under conditions which preserved the autonomy of universities.

-Menzies continued the expanded immigration program established under Chifley, and took important steps towards dismantling the White Australia Policy.
+Menzies continued the expanded immigration programme established under Chifley, and took important steps towards dismantling the White Australia Policy.
 In the early-1950s, external affairs minister Percy Spender helped to establish the Colombo Plan for providing economic aid to underdeveloped nations in Australia's region.
 Under that scheme many future Asian leaders studied in Australia.
 In 1958, the government replaced the Immigration Act's arbitrarily applied European language dictation test with an entry permit system, that reflected economic and skills criteria.
 In 1962, Menzies' Commonwealth Electoral Act provided that all Indigenous Australians should have the right to enrol and vote at federal elections (prior to this, indigenous people in Queensland, Western Australia and some in the Northern Territory had been excluded from voting unless they were ex-servicemen).
 In 1949, the Liberals appointed Dame Enid Lyons as the first woman to serve in an Australian Cabinet.
 Menzies remained a staunch supporter of links to the monarchy and British Commonwealth but formalised an alliance with the United States and concluded the Agreement on Commerce between Australia and Japan which was signed in July 1957 and launched post-war trade with Japan, beginning a growth of Australian exports of coal, iron ore and mineral resources that would steadily climb until Japan became Australia's largest trading partner.

-Menzies retired in 1966 as Australia's longest-serving Prime Minister.
+Menzies retired in 1966 after serving 20 years in two separate stints, making him Australia's longest-serving prime minister in history.
+His second 17-year tenure is easily the longest unbroken tenure for a prime minister.